-- to add a course when the student's account has a hold flag or encumbrance. - 2. to add a course which the student wants to audit. - 3. to add any health sciences course.
+- 1. to add a course when the student's account has a hold flag or encumbrance. - 2. to add a course which the student wants to audit. - 3. to add any health science course.

-Students who need to add health sciences courses must see a faculty member in the Division of Health Sciences.
+Students who need to add health science courses must see a faculty member in the Division of Health Sciences.